-The following table shows certain information with respect to all persons known by STERIS to beneficially own more than five percent of the Company's outstanding Common Shares, based on the number of Common Shares outstanding as of April 30, 2010, which was 59,240,349.
+The following table shows certain information with respect to all persons known by STERIS to beneficially own more than five percent of the Company's outstanding Common Shares, based on the number of Common Shares outstanding as of April 30, 2012, which was 57,745,921.

-Amount and Nature Percent of Name and Address of Beneficial Owner of Beneficial Ownership Class Breeden Capital Management LLC 100 Northfield Street, Greenwich, CT 06830 5,067,321(1) 8.55% BlackRock Inc. 40 East 52 nd Street, New York, NY 10022 4,325,409(2) 7.30% Harris Associates L.P. and Harris Associates Inc. Two North LaSalle Street, Suite 500, Chicago, IL 60602-3790 3,697,950(3) 6.24% The Vanguard Group, Inc. 100 Vanguard Blvd., Malvern, PA 19355 3,424,906(4) 5.78%
+Percent Amount and Nature of Name and Address of Beneficial Owner of Beneficial Ownership Class Janus Capital Management LLC 151 Detroit Street Denver, Colorado 80206 4,795,116(1) 8.30% BlackRock Inc. 40 East 52 nd Street, New York, NY 10022 4,166,038(2) 7.21% Harris Associates L.P. and Harris Associates Inc. Two North LaSalle Street, Suite 500, Chicago, IL 60602-3790 3,542,500 (3) 6.13% The Vanguard Group, Inc. 100 Vanguard Blvd., Malvern, PA 19355 3,021,831(4) 5.23%

-- (1) Based upon information contained in a Schedule 13D/A filed with the Securities and Exchange Commission on April 24, 2008, which Schedule specifies Breeden Capital Management LLC has shared voting and dispositive power with respect to all of these shares.
-Also based on information contained in a Schedule 13F filed with the Securities and Exchange Commission on May 17, 2010, which schedule specifies Breeden Capital Management LLC as holding these shares. - (2) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on January 29, 2010, which Schedule specifies that BlackRock Inc. has sole voting power with respect to 4,325,409 of these shares, shared voting power with respect to none of these shares and sole dispositive power with respect to all of these shares. - (3) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 11, 2010, which Schedule specifies that Harris Associates L.P. and Harris Associates Inc. have sole voting power with respect to 3,697,950 of these shares and sole dispositive power with respect to all of these shares. - (4) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 8, 2010, which Schedule specifies that The Vanguard Group, Inc. has sole voting power with respect 74,843 of these shares, shared voting power with respect to none of these shares and sole dispositive power with respect to 3,350,063 of these shares and shared dispositive power with respect to 74,843 of these shares.
+(1) Based upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 14, 2012, which Schedule specifies Janus Capital Management LLC has shared voting and dispositive power with respect to all of these shares.

+(2) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 10, 2012, which Schedule specifies that BlackRock Inc. has sole voting and dispositive power with respect to all of these shares.

+(3) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 14, 2012, which Schedule specifies that Harris Associates L.P. and Harris Associates Inc. have sole voting and dispositive power with respect to all of these shares.

+(4) Based solely upon information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 8, 2012, which Schedule specifies that The Vanguard Group, Inc. has sole voting power with respect 78,852 of these shares, shared voting power with respect to none of these shares and sole dispositive power with respect to 2,942,979 of these shares and shared dispositive power with respect to 78,852 of these shares.